brianjab/NICER/README.md

-# NICER in Julia 1.1
+# NICERU in Julia 1.1
-Contains the Julia code of the "NICER" integrated assessment model for Julia 1.1
+Contains the Julia code of the "NICER" integrated assessment model for Julia 1.1 with the normative uncertainty

+This update with normative uncertainty builds on two previous works:
-The original model from fdenning (https://github.com/fdennig/NICER) was running with Julia 0.6.
+1) The original model from fdenning (https://github.com/fdennig/NICER) was running with Julia 0.6.

-This update has been achieved jointly with Brian Jabarian (PSE-Princeton), to allow the model run in Julia 1.1.
+2) the update of NICER in Julia 0.6 to NICER in Julia 1.1 done jointly with Boris Maillard.

 Content:
 - The "Optimization.jl" file contains the template for the main types of optimization.
 This is the main program.